OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-702.rst

 Installation
 ------------

-To install or upgrade, follow the instructions in the *Installation* section:
+To install or update, follow the instructions under :ref:`installation/index:Installation`.

-:doc:`New installation <../../installation/new-installation/new-installation>` |br|
-:doc:`Installing a patch update <../../installation/update/patch-update>`

 ..
 Intern: , Status: